ottodevs/dolomite/web-exchange/src/common/theme/README.md

 ### Using Colors in `SCSS`

-To use the colors defined in `color-palette.scss` in other scss files throughout the project use the `color()` scss function
+To use the colors defined in `dolomite-color-palette.scss` in other scss files throughout the project use the `color()` scss function

 ```scss
 @import "../path/to/.../global-styles";